 Recovering compensation for your damages in a case like this requires you to prove that the other dog owner’s negligence led to the attack.
 This could be because the owner did not have his or her dog leashed while in a public area that requires dogs to be on leashes or because he or she chose to bring an aggressive dog to a dog park.
 Evidence you can use to prove the other owner’s negligence is similar to the evidence you would use to support a personal injury claim: photographs of the fight and resulting injury, testimonies from witnesses, and copies of your dog’s veterinary bills.
 These cases are heard in small claims court.

 Learn More About Personal Injury Claims with Draper Law Office

 You cannot file a personal injury claim on behalf of your dog.
 But because your dog is your personal property, you can seek compensation for the damages you suffer related to damage to your property.
 When you are the injured victim, you can file a personal injury claim.
-To learn more, contact Draper Law Office online or by calling 866-767-4711 today to set up your initial consultation in one of our three offices.
+To learn more, contact Draper Law Office online or by calling 866-767-4711 today to set up your initial consultation in one of our two offices.